KatarinaSiggelkow/pennchildlanglab.github.io/_posts/talks/2021-03-04-cuny-talk-daoxin.md

 ---

 Lab grad student Daoxin Li will be presenting a talk at CUNY 2021 titled Acquiring recursive structures through distributional learning.
+This work asks how distributional learning could help learners figure out which structures allow recursion (and which don't!) in their language.

 - [Talk Slides](../assets/Li_Schuler_2021-cuny-talk.pdf)